dosreislab/dosreislab.github.io/_posts/2018-08-31-bppr-stepstones.md

 # [6]  1.525879e-01  3.164062e-01  5.861816e-01
 ```

 This calculates the log-marginal likelihood, `M1$logml`, by the stepping stones algorithm.
 The other parameters are the standard error of the log-marginal likelihood estimate, `M1$se`, the mean of the log-likelihoods sampled at each _b_ point, `M1$mean.logl`, and the _b_ points, `M1$b`.
 Your values may look slightly different given the random nature of MCMC.
+Don't worry if you see warning messages about the standard error.
+These warnings simply mean you may need to run the MCMC longer to obtain more precise estimates of the errors.

 It is useful to do a diagnostic plot of the mean log-likelihoods vs. the _b_ points.

 ```R
 plot(M1$mean.logl ~ M1$b, pch=19, ty="b", xlab="b", ylab="mean log-likelihood")